rn1hd/rn1hd/README.md

   - Presenting visual chart representations
   - Promotional marketing advertisements that I can showcase to the public community

-#### **Question #2: Documentation development is your main role as a technical writer.
+#### **Question #3: Documentation development is your main role as a technical writer.
 How is this beneficial in the business while your designation is a Software Developer?**

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

 - Based on my experience, **documentation development role** is commonly rated a low priority status in fact that the contribution impact for this role is minimal.
 In particular, it has almost no positive impact to the company revenue.
 This role is usually a waste of time for the business that is already outside of software developer job description especially if there are numerous pending urgent requests from a client that needs to be done on time.
 It is because as a software developer, my job should primarily focus on developing a new application, adding more features, and troubleshooting errors or bugs spotted because I am regularly being paid for the position I am in and the rate is usually considered very expensive for the client side which I agree on the terms and conditions being applied there.
 Documentation development role should be really done only if there are no pending urgent requests from the client in the queue.
 However, take note that the scope of the system being maintained by a software developer is increasing over time so the more I let the project scope increasing without developing technical documentation, more risks will come in the future.
 These are the possible negative implications in my perspective:
-  - More frustrations for both a regular employee originally maintaining the system, and inexperienced team members who are just getting started to get familiar in the system especially if they cannot easily adapt in the fast-paced work environment
+  - More frustrations for both a regular employee originally maintaining the system, and the new and existing team members who are just getting started to get familiar in the system especially if they cannot easily adapt in the fast-paced work environment
   - More prone to accidents that can result to a major conflict
   - Output not being delivered on time within the company's expectations will be more common.
   - Corporate training for my team members and staffs who are not yet being exposed to the project will become more time consuming than what is expected because an original maintainer will be obligated to discuss the fundamentals and functions of the system, how the system was implemented, and sharing best practices to ensure that everything will be all right before proceeding to the deployment stage.
 With technical documentation prepared, my team members and staffs will rely on the documentation materials rather than resorting to a more time consuming corporate training.

-#### **Question #3: Machine Learning Engineer is your dream job and this is where your heart's at so I suppose you should start learning that field right away.
+#### **Question #4: Machine Learning Engineer is your dream job and this is where your heart's at so I suppose you should start learning that field right away.
 Why did you choose to learn a different computer field first that is distinct from your primary end goal?**

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)